Does AAMS really master audio automatically and how is this done ?

 But how does AAMS calculate the settings ?

-AAMS internal analyzer will first read and analyze your mix, song or track and output a Source file.
+AAMS internal Analyzer will first read and analyze your mix, song or audiotrack and output a AAMS Source file.

 AAMS will automatically generate suggestions for mastering your audio material.